 All forms of mining – whether coal, gold, uranium or potash – produce tailings.
-Oil sands tailings are the remaining sand, water, clay, silt and residual hydrocarbons left after the majority of hydrocarbons are extracted from the ore during our extraction process.
-Tailings are managed at Suncor’s Base Plant, as well as joint venture operations, Fort Hills and Syncrude.
-In situ production of oil sands bitumen does not create tailings.
+Oil sands tailings are the sand, water, clay, silt and residual bitumen that remain after most of the oil is extracted from mined ore.
+Tailings are stored in tailings ponds with engineered dams on our oil sands sites.

-Provincial regulations guiding the management of oil sands tailings have been in place since 2009.
-The current Tailings Management Framework (TMF) was developed by Alberta Environment and Parks under the Lower Athabasca Regional Plan and implemented in 2015.
-The Alberta Energy Regulator also implemented Directive 085: Fluid Tailings Management for Oil Sands Mining Projects in 2016, as a key part of TMF implementation, to minimize fluid tailings inventories through fluid tailings treatment and progressive reclamation during the life of a project.
+We follow the Tailings Management Framework (TMF) that was developed by Alberta Environment and Parks under the Lower Athabasca Regional Plan.
+The Alberta Energy Regulator also implemented Directive 085: Fluid Tailings Management for Oil Sands Mining Projects, a key part of TMF implementation, to minimize fluid tailings inventories through progressive fluid tailings treatment during the life of a project.

-There are stringent regulations governing tailings and dam safety in Canada.
-Alberta regulators released the new Dam and Canal Safety Directive in 2018 that establishes requirements for industry leading practices for dam safety management regulations.
-The Mining Association of Canada’s (MAC) Toward Sustainable Mining Tailings Protocol, together with Canadian Dam Safety Association, is recognized as the benchmark for tailings facility management.
-These protocols are now being adopted around the world as best practice and we meet or exceed both.
+We follow Canada’s stringent regulations governing tailings and dam safety.
+This includes Alberta Environment and Parks’ Dam and Canal Safety Directive, requirements for industry-leading practices for dam safety management regulations, and the Mining Association of Canada’s (MAC) Toward Sustainable Mining Tailings Management Protocol, recognized as the benchmark for responsible tailings facility management.
+This protocol has been adopted by many mining jurisdictions around the world as best practice and we meet or exceed its requirements.